GiGurra/flycd/README.md

 Check the [examples](examples) directory for more ideas.
 You can also check the [tests](test) directory for some special cases

+### Webhooks

+There are two kinds of webhooks:

+* Configuration repo webhooks
+* App repo webhooks

+FlyCD listens to both on the same path (`/webhook` by default), but they are handled differently.

+Currently only GitHub push webhooks are supported - simply click settings on your github repo's page and add a webhook to your flycd installation's url (e.g. `https://<your-flycd-app-name>.fly.dev/webhook`).

+#### Configuration repo webhooks

+Configuration repos ar where you store the flycd configuration files (app.yaml, project.yaml, etc).
+If your cloud setup is fairly small/static, or you want to manage its configuration without flycd, you can skip setting up webhooks from this repo.
+In that case you need to ensure you re-run `flycd install` every time your configuration changes.
+Having a configuration repo with webhooks, means less manual interation with flycd and less CD configuration, but the choice is yours.

+When a configuration repo (=project repo) webhook is triggered, flycd traverse the entire tree structure of projects and apps enclosed by the repo/project, and evaluate all apps inside if the config change has made it necessary to re-deploy them.

+#### App repo webhooks

+App repos are where you store your app code, and optionally part of your app configuration (but never app.yaml).
+To have flycd auto deploy your apps, you need to set up webhooks from your app repos to flycd.
+Just enable GitHub's regular push webhook functionality and point it to your flycd app's webhook url.

+FlyCD will then automatically fetch the latest version (or specific version, if set in your config repo) of your apps and deploy them and any updates to their configuration.

+When an app repo webhook is triggered, flycd will will only evaluate that specific app for changes to know if it needs to be re-deployed.

 ## Where it probably needs some improvement